Everything you should know about PPSR…

 - An indefinite time period

-Fees for operating PPSR
+Fees for doing a PPSR search

-The PPSR Fees Determination 2015 was created under the subsection 190(1) of the Personal Securities Act 2009 by the Attorney-General.
+, created under subsection 190(1) of the Personal Securities Act 2009 by the Attorney-General, the Australian Government has instituted a paid system for recovering information under the PPSR.
 It got registered on the Federal Register of Legislative Instruments on 13th May 2015.